Polar Night Rhododendron

 An unusual and stunning variety with deep dark purple blooms emerging from near black buds; a very warm and elegant accent plant; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Polar Night Rhododendron is covered in stunning clusters of deep purple trumpet-shaped flowers at the ends of the branches in late spring, which emerge from distinctive black flower buds.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Polar Night Rhododendron is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.